Skip to content

 There are differences in price between these methods as multiple clients share the cost of each delivery between them on a Shared system.

-However many people still believe that because Solus campaigns are more expensive that they provide you with a better response.
+Many people still believe that because Solus campaigns are more expensive that they provide you with a better response.

 Area selection

-We can’t break down areas only on the basis of average incomes or house prices.
+Sometimes it’s not enough to break down areas only on the basis of average incomes or house prices.
 There are many more elements to consider.

-Things to consider are
+Things to consider could be

-– The age group breakdown of the locals,
+• The age group breakdown of the locals

-– Whether the households are mostly families or cohabiting single professionals,
+• Whether the households are mostly families or cohabiting single professionals

-– Do the homes have gardens etc…
+• Do the homes have gardens etc…

+Your leaflet distribution company should have a real granular understanding of London.
 Door to door campaigns work when you spend time carefully selecting the best area to target.

 Quality of delivery